Alvera Maduro-Caines

 Alvera Maduro-Caines is a British Virgin Islands politician.
-She is a member of the House of Assembly of the British Virgin Islands for the Sixth District, a position that she has held since the 2011 general election.
+She is a ex member of the House of Assembly of the British Virgin Islands for the Sixth District, a position that she has held since the 2011 general election.
 She was originally elected as a representative of the National Democratic Party but in 2020, she crossed the floor to join the Virgin Islands Party.
 She is the current Junior Minister for Culture and Tourism.

 Early life

 She attended BVI High School in Tortola from 1971 to 1976, and the Gary Training Center in Texas from 1977 to 1979.
 She began her career in 1979 as a registry clerk for the Government of the British Virgin Islands before joining Devcon International as an accounts clerk in 1980.
 She was an officer manager and human resources officer for the British Virgin Islands Philatelic Bureau for a year, before joining Citco B.V.I.
 Limited as a system operator, legal secretary, office manager and supervisor of operations.
 From 2004 to 2011, she was assistant post mistress for the Government of the British Virgin Islands.